majianjia/QingStation/doc/anemometer.md

 ![](figures/first_pulse_received.jpg)

 You can see that there are plenty of pulses instead of `4` which we sent.
-The envelope of the echo is very beautiful diamond shape.
+The envelope of the echo is a very beautiful diamond shape.
 We can use the shape to measure a rough propagating time.
 Or we can simply use the maximum magnitude to measure it if the signal is not distorted as mentioned in driver sections.

 In the practice, I tried a few different excitations, including bark-coded as suggested by Lau.